Cygnus Black was not a man who cried.

 He gestured with his skeleton-fingers towards the prostrate form of Bellatrix.
 She heard nothing.
 She did not hear the hushed, shocked silence.
 She did not hear the awkward cheers and forced shouts of celebration.
 And she did not feel any of what was to come.
 Her world was pain, and her world was rage, and there was no room for anything else.

-She thought only of Orpheus and Eurydice, and his descent into descent into Hell, courting the Dark Lord himself for a chance to rescue his love from the clutches of Death.
+She thought only of Orpheus and Eurydice, and his descent into Hell, courting the Dark Lord himself for a chance to rescue his love from the clutches of Death.
 Bellatrix would not make the mistakes of Orpheus; she would not look back, she would not question His whim.
 If this was what he demanded of her, she would submit to it.
 If it was His desire to drive her insane, she would gladly descend into madness.
 If he wanted an all-powerful, fanatically devoted zealot, she would oblige.

 Cissy’s little Draco would grow to abhor her, they all would, but it did not matter.
 One day, they would come to forgive her.
 One day, they would have someone to protect of their own, and they would understand.